jemiluv8/interview-templates/FRONTEND_INSTRUCTIONS.md

 - Create a page to do CRUD on todo's
   - a list view to list todos
-  - a way to create a todo - using title and priority
   - support marking todo as done/cancelled
   - support deleting todo
   - support filtering by priority